DHQ: Terrorists relied on foreign network during attack on troops' location - New Telegraph

-The Defence Headquarters (DHQ), Monday, confirmed a daring attack on a military location at Burkusuma in Sabon Birni Local Government Area of Sokoto State by suspected terrorists on Sunday, saying “there were some level of casualties recorded on the part of own troops during the encounter”.
+The Defence Headquarters (DHQ), yesterdayconfirmed a daring attack on a military location at Burkusuma in Sabon Birni Local Government Area of Sokoto State by suspected terrorists on Sunday, saying “there were some level of casualties recorded on the part of own troops during the encounter”.

-The Director of Defence Information (DDI), Maj-Gen. Benjamin Sawyerr, who made the disclosure in a statement, noted that the terrorists used telecommunication network from a neighbouring country to execute the attack.
+The Director of Defence Information (DDI), Maj- Gen. Benjamin Sawyerr, who made the disclosure in a statement, noted that the terrorists used a telecommunications network from a neighbouring country to execute the attack.

 He added that scores of the attackers, who came in their numbers, were taken out, with many escaping with varying degrees of injuries.